ilyak93/GAIN-pytorch/README.md

 ![image](https://user-images.githubusercontent.com/50303550/136832967-9f28b3d5-80bc-4c43-909b-b0736af5da89.png)

-Which is much more similiar to the results with the gradients set off, but the paper also wrote about an improvement in accuracy, a result which we weren't not able to reproduce.
+Which is much more similiar to the results with the gradients set off, but the paper also wrote about an improvement in accuracy, a result which we were not able to reproduce.

 The Quantative results of the second approach are: